slackapi/node-slack-interactive-messages/README.md

   // `payload` is an object that describes the interaction console.log(`The user ${payload.user.name} in team ${payload.team.domain} submitted a dialog`);

-  // Check the values in `payload.submission` and report any possible errors const errors = validateOrderSubmission(payload.submission);
+  // Check the values in `payload.submission` and report any possible errors
+  //   in the format {errors: [{name:'user.name', error:'invalid username'}]}
+  const errors = validateOrderSubmission(payload.submission);
   if (errors) {
     return errors;